adeturner/OracleCDCBusinessEvents/README.md

 We present two POCs

-- POC #1 is the first attempt, and resulted in row by row processing that potentially has high impact on the source system and may not perform acceptably.
+- POC #1 is the first attempt, which resulted in row by row processing that potentially has high impact on the source system and may not scale well.

-- POC #2 (in flight) builds on learnings to allow set processing and ensure that all the activity happens on the target system and not the source.
+- POC #2 (in flight) builds on learnings to allow scaleable set processing whilst ensuring that all the activity happens on the target system and not the source.

 ## Setup